Conference program arranged by day

 2:15-5:15 Afternoon workshop: See below

-5:30-7:30 Poster sessions: Authors and delegates will gather to discuss their work presented in poster form.
-Some Theme 14 sessions will host posters during this time alongside all other sessions.
+5:30-7:30 Poster sessions: Gather to discuss work presented in poster form.
+Theme 14 posters will be up and available for viewing all week.

 MentoringAs part of the program you will be connected with a volunteer mentor from the Goldschmidt conference community: professors, researchers, postdocs, or graduate students.
 You are invited and encouraged to connect with these mentors via email, before and during the conference, to discuss what you hope to get from attendance and to create what we hope to be lasting connections.